Laura190/ImageAnalysisWorksheets/Segmentation/Segmentation.md

 | 2     | Start the Analyze Particles tool | Navigate to `Analyze > Analyze Paricles`. |
 | 3     | Select the required settings and run the tool | Match the settings shown in the image <br> <img src="analyze_particles.png" alt="analyze particles" width="250"/> <br> then click "OK" |

-You should get results table containg a count (64) and some other measurements as well as an image where each blob is a different shade of grey.
+You should get results table containing a count (64) and some other measurements as well as an image where each blob is a different shade of grey.
 If you want to display the results more clearly change the Look Up Table (LUT) to glasbey_on_dark